Charges and authorizations

 How charges & authorizations work

 - Once you place an order, the initial authorization charge to your card may first reflect the full amount seen in your order confirmation email, or the Orders page on our site.
 You may also see a buffer to cover differences in item prices and other applicable fees.
-This initial authorization won’t reflect any applicable promotional codes or other in-store discounts.
+This initial authorization may not reflect applicable promotional codes or other in-store discounts at first.

 - The charge will be processed through Google Payments when your order is paid for in-store.
-You’ll see separate charges for each store you order from if you order from multiple stores, as well as a separate charge from Google for the shipping & service fee.
+You’ll see separate charges for each store you order from, as well as a separate charge from Google for the shipping & service fee.

 - You’ll see the final and actual amount charged to your card in your delivery confirmation email, and reflected on your Orders page on the site after delivery.